torrenarno/youtube-thumbnail-downloader/CONTRIBUTING.md

 ## Getting Help

-If you need help or have questions about contributing to [Your Project Name], please feel free to reach out to us by [opening an issue](https://github.com/yourusername/your-project/issues/new) on GitHub.
+If you need help or have questions about contributing to [Your Project Name], please feel free to reach out to us by [opening an issue](https://github.com/torrenarno) on GitHub.

-Thank you for contributing to [Your Project Name]!
+Thank you for contributing to [Snapsave]!